isabella232/solutions-geoevent-java/README.md

 * Make any necessary changes to the pom.xml files to reflect the location of the GEP Server and GEP SDK repositories
     * If necessary, change the locations for the repository entries in the pom.xml
     * The current settings assume these will be located at
-        * /Program Files/ArcGIS/Server/GeoEventProcessor/sdk/repository
+        * /Program Files/ArcGIS/Server/GeoEventExtension/sdk/repository
-        * /Program Files/ArcGIS/Server/GeoEventProcessor/system
+        * /Program Files/ArcGIS/Server/GeoEventExtension/system
 * Depending on the version of software you have installed, you may also need to change the version property in the pom.xml files
 * From a command prompt go to the `./solutions-geoevent-java/solutions-geoevent` directory
 * Type `mvn install` at the prompt and hit return
 * Each installed module will now have a target folder (see each module's Readme.md for the exact path)
 * Browse to each target directory
-* Copy the .jar file from the target folder and paste it into the deploy directory on your GEP installation (ex. <GEP install location>\deploy\ -- default location is C:\Program Files\ArcGIS\Server\GeoEventProcessor\deploy)
+* Copy the .jar file from the target folder and paste it into the deploy directory on your GEP installation (ex. <Extension location>\deploy\ -- Default GeoEvent Extension location is C:\Program Files\ArcGIS\Server\GeoEventExtension\)

 ### Validating Install

-* Open the GeoEvent Processor Manager
+* Open the GeoEvent Extension Manager
 * Navigate to 'Site' > 'Components' >  'Adapters'
     *  You should see each newly installed adapter as one of the available adapters
 * Navigate to 'Site' > 'Components' >  'Processors'